Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 b) for dogs guarding objects harmful to health - 500 g of milk;

-c) for dogs in the Far North regions and in areas equated to the Far North regions - 100 g of second category meat or 250 g of category 2 offal and 10 g of animal fats;
+c) for dogs in the regions of the Far North and in areas equated to the regions of the Far North - 100 g of meat of the second category or 250 g of by-products of the 2nd category and 10 g of animal fats;

 d) for all dogs - 14 g of bone meal and 6 g of chalk.